testdrivenio/django-social-auth/draft.md

 Here, we defined the following:

-- Authentication backends (Django + Django Allauth)
+- We added `allauth` as the authentication backend.
+All our logins(OAuth and via forms), as well as logouts, will be handled by allauth
 - `SITE_ID`, which is required for Django Allauth to function.
-- Turn off verification email
+- `ACCOUNT_EMAIL_VERIFICATION = "none"` to turn off verification emails.
+Django automatically sets up an email verification workflow.
+We do not need this functionality right now.
-- Redirect to `home` after login
+- `LOGIN_REDIRECT_URL = "home"` redirects the user to "home" after successful login
-- Disable the confirmation page during log out; this will directly log out the user without asking for confirmation.

-TODO: can you explain the above in a bit more detail?
+- `ACCOUNT_LOGOUT_ON_GET = True` directly logs out the user when `logout` button is clicked.
+This skips the `confirm logout` page.

 Update the *urls.py* to include Django Allauth: